mar-l01/modbus-data-logger/README.md

 ### Creating a Pull Request
 Once you have finished your feature, create a pull request.
 Therefore, go to the GitHub repository, select your feature-branch and click __Create Pull-Request__.
 Here you can find an article about how to create a Pull-Request: https://help.github.com/en/desktop/contributing-to-projects/creating-an-issue-or-pull-request

+### Merging into master
+A pull request shall only be merged into the master branch if:
+- all checks have passed successfully
+- at least one approval is present